sealedsins/torei/content/stories/sealed-away.md

 As she pulled the skinsuit up over her breasts, Althea gasped in amazement.
 The material clung to her curves, enhancing her natural shape and making her feel more powerful and alluring than ever before.
 She felt a thrill course through her as she felt the material slide over her nipples, sending jolts of electricity through her body.

-Reaching the end of the attached gloves, Althea paused to admire herself in the mirror.
+Reaching the end of the attached gloves, Althea paused to admire herself in the wall mirror.
 The suit had completely transformed her body below the neck, leaving her feeling like a being from another dimension.
 She ran her hands over the smooth surface of the suit, feeling the way it seemed to merge with her skin.

 Finally, she slid the mask of the suit up over her head, feeling it conform perfectly to her face and neck.
 The cool, smooth material caressed her cheeks and chin, and she shivered as she felt it slide over her lips, sealing her mouth in a tight, sensual embrace.
 With one last deep breath, she pulled up the back zipper, encasing herself inside the suit.